-Along the way, Yoakum was very involved in the creation of the Missouri Association of Public Employee Retirement Systems (MAPERS), writing the organization's original constitution in 1987.
-He has held offices in the National Association of State Retirement Administrators and Public Pension Coordinating Council and served as a member of the Government Finance Officers Association and the International Foundation of Employee Benefit Plans.
+Along the way, Yoakum was very involved in the creation of the Missouri Association of Public director, in June 2001.
+Employee Retirement Systems (MAPERS), writing the organization's original constitution in 1987.
+He has held Although he wasn't looking to return to the public offices in the National Association of State Retirement pension industry, a meeting with the PSRS/PEERS Administrators and Public Pension Coordinating Board of Trustees proved they shared his vision of Council and served as a member of the Government making the Systems the best in the nation.
+And the Finance Officers Association and the International choice was made.
+Foundation of Employee Benefit Plans.

-By the time he brought his unique brand of management and growth to PSRS/PEERS in 1994, he was a proven, effective leader with an overall working knowledge of how public pension plans work, good relationships with elected officials, and a desire to modernize the fund to make it the best it could be.
-With a vision of moving PSRS/PEERS forward in the most cost-effective way possible, Yoakum stayed at PSRS/PEERS until 1997, when he had the opportunity to enter the private sector as a managing partner of Rockwood Capital Advisors, an investment firm in St. Louis, MO.
-His experience there as a money manager would provide him beneficial insight on successful investing, which he put to good use when he returned to PSRS/PEERS, again as executive director, in June 2001.
+Upon his return, he led the charge to modernize and diversify the PSRS/PEERS investment program.
+As By the time he brought his unique brand of management and growth to PSRS/PEERS in 1994, he was a proven, he did at LAGERS and MOSERS, he introduced effective leader with an overall working knowledge of the use of outside legal counsel and directed the implementation of technology to improve the collection how public pension plans work, good relationships with of information and payment of benefits.
+The result was elected officials, and a desire to modernize the fund to the creation of an infrastructure and staff at all levels make it the best it could be.
+With a vision of moving that have indeed driven PSRS/PEERS to the top in PSRS/PEERS forward in the most cost-effective way possible, Yoakum stayed at PSRS/PEERS until 1997, terms of public pension plan successes.
+"Adequate is not when he had the opportunity to enter the private sector good enough," Yoakum says matter-of-factly.
+"We want as a managing partner of Rockwood Capital Advisors, to be exemplary." an investment firm in St. Louis, MO.
+His experience Continued on page 4 there as a money manager would provide him beneficial insight on successful investing, which he put to good use when he returned to PSRS/PEERS, again as executive